 Virgin Media runs on its own cable network, therefore it’s common when switching from another provider that you will need a new cable line installed in your home.
 This is something an engineer will have to visit to set up.

-Included in the kit is everything you need to get setup as well as step-by-step instructions to help.
+Included in the kit is everything you need to get set up as well as step-by-step instructions to help.

 Vodafone will send the broadband router to your home in advance of your activation date.
 If you don’t need a new phone line, simply follow the setup guide that comes with your router as part of your setup kit.

 This should occur by midnight on the same day at the latest.
 During this process, Vodafone will keep you updated by phone, text or email and will communicate with you if anything changes with your activation date.